jlaragonvera/Geometric-Algebra/README.md

-The results of any calculation is given in terms of the geometric product of basis elements, that is, the outer (Grassman) product of basis elements or multivectors is calculated by using OuterProduct[] and the output is given in terms of geometric product of basis vectors.
+The results of any calculation is given in terms of the geometric product of basis elements, that is, the outer (Grassman) product of basis elements or multivectors is calculated by using OuterProduct[] and <strong>the output is given in terms of geometric product of basis vectors</strong>.

 Examples: